gpeterson406/GreenwoodBanner_Book/_book/04-twoWayAnova.md

 ## Observational study example: The Psychology of Debt	{#section4-5}

-In this section, the analysis of a survey of $N=464$ randomly sampled adults will be analyzed from a survey conducted by Lee, Webley, and Walker (1995) and available in the ``debt`` data set from the ``faraway`` package (Faraway, 2016).
+In this section, the analysis of a survey of $N=464$ randomly sampled adults will be analyzed from a survey conducted by @Lea1995 and available in the ``debt`` data set from the ``faraway`` package [@R-faraway].
 The subjects responded to a variety of questions including whether they buy cigarettes (``cigbuy``: 0 if no, 1 if yes), their housing situation (``house``: 1 = rent, 2 = mortgage, and 3 = owned outright), their income group (``incomegp``: 1 =